RealSprint/nomad/REALSPRINT-README.md

 - Merge the changes from latest upstream release tag (e.g. `v1.3.1`) into the new branch.
 - Make sure patches in rs-nomad-patch.patch are still applied.
 - Push the new branch to the origin repository (realsprint/nomad).
-- Set consul and vault versions to match target environment.
+- Set consul and vault versions to match target environment?
+(Did not find vault version 1.8.2., but seems like a good idea to test with the same versions as in the target environment)
   ```
   CONSUL_VERSION: 1.20.1
   VAULT_VERSION: 1.8.2